Launching Saundersfoot Harbour to international success

 - Statistics & Research

-- During the October to December quarter of 2014-15, the number of single person households accepted as homeless decreased.
-They accounted for 53 per cent of all acceptances during the quarter, compared with 59 per cent a year earlier.
+- During 2014-15, the number of single person households accepted as homeless decreased by 3 per cent and accounted for 54 per cent of all acceptances, compared with 55 per cent during 2013-14.

 Households in Temporary Accommodation